josiahbasilio/cyclistic-case-study/README.md

 1. Check the data for errors
 2. Choose your tools
 3. Transform the data so you can work effectively
 4. Document the cleaning process

+-Next step is to talk about adding a new column of trip_length and combing all data into one table